SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **inverter database (PV ONLY)**: Database, from where inverter parameters are to be obtained.
 Recommended Database: "sandiainverter".
 - **Modul Model (PV ONLY)**: Module name, according to the database used.
 - **Inverter Model (PV ONLY)**: Inverter name, according to the database used.
-- **Azimuth (PV ONLY) or (Solar Heat)**: Specifies the orientation of the PV or solar thermal module in degrees.
+- **Azimuth (PV and Solar Heat)**: Specifies the orientation of the PV or solar thermal module in degrees.
 Values between 0 and 360 are permissible (0 = north, 90 = east, 180 = south, 270 = west).
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
-- **Surface Tilt (PV ONLY) or (Solar Heat)**: Specifies the inclination of the module in degrees (0 = flat).
+- **Surface Tilt (PV and Solar Heat)**: Specifies the inclination of the module in degrees (0 = flat).
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
 - **Albedo (PV ONLY)**: Specifies the albedo value of the reflecting floor surface.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Altitude (PV ONLY)**: Height (above mean sea level) in meters of the photovoltaic module.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
-- **Latitude (PV ONLY) or (Solar Heat)**: Geographic latitude (decimal number) of the photovoltaic or solar thermal module.
+- **Latitude (PV and Solar Heat)**: Geographic latitude (decimal number) of the photovoltaic or solar thermal module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
-- **Longitude (PV ONLY) or (Solar Heat)**: Geographic longitude (decimal number) of the photovoltaic or solar thermal module module.
+- **Longitude (PV and Solar Heat)**: Geographic longitude (decimal number) of the photovoltaic or solar thermal module module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
-- **cleanliness (Solar Heat)**: Specifies the cleanliness of a parabolic through collector.
+- **Cleanliness (Solar Heat)**: Specifies the cleanliness of a parabolic through collector.
 Only required if "technology" is set to "CSP".
 - **ETA 0 (Solar Heat)**: Optical efficiency of the collector.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.
 The optical efficiency is a collector specific value.
 Values are based on test methods according to DIN EN ISO 9806.
 - **A1 (Solar Heat)**: Collector specific linear heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.
 Values are based on test methods according to DIN EN ISO 9806.
 - **A2 (Solar Heat)**: Collector specific quadratic heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".Specific values can be found in data sheets.
 Values are based on test methods according to DIN EN ISO 9806.